Whistler Wide Sleeve Crochet Sweater Free Pattern

 Row 13: repeat row 12.

-Row 14: ch3, *sk 1st, BS into next st, rep* until the end finishing with 1dc into the top of tch.
+Row 14: ch3, sk 2nd st, *BS into 3rd st, ch1, sk 1 st, rep* until the end finishing with 1dc into the top of tch.
 Turn

-Bead Stitch (BS): 1dc into the required st. *Yarn over, insert hook behind the post of the dc from right to left, and pull up a loop.
+BS = bead stitch (1dc into the required st. *Yarn over, insert hook behind the post of the dc from right to left, and pull up a loop.
 You should have 3 loops on the hook.
 Repeat * one more time around the same dc post.
 You should now have 5 loops on the hook.
 Repeat * one more time around the same dc post.
 You should now have 7 loops on the hook.
-Yarn over and pull through first 6 loops.
-Yarn over and pull through remaining 2 loops on hook.
+Yarn over and pull through all loops).

-Repeat row 15 until your panel reaches the “Length to Armpit Measurementminus 1 inch.
+Option A (as photographed): Repeat row 18 until the length of your panel reaches approximately “Length to Armpit Measurementminus 1 inch.

 Do not fasten off.